-it is important for people to be conscious of how they spend their money and the knock on effect it has.
+it is important that we are conscious of how we spend our money and the knock on effect it has.
 By changing our consumer behaviour and taking time and consideration over the items we purchase, buying for quality and longevity, we can make small changes to minimise waste and maximise the life of the items we buy. filling your home with beautiful and truly unique pieces in the process.

 ENVIRONMENT When you buy second-hand, you are re-investing in materials and resources that have already been used.
 No matter how ethically or sustainably made a new item is, buying second-hand will always be the best option in terms of the environment, creating very little demand on the worlds resources.

 SUPPLY CHAIN Shopping second-hand is actively choosing to support a small, independent supply chain.
 Most of our items are bought through charities or individual market sellers who make a living from these purchases.
 The money you spend feeds back into small communities, rather than getting lost in large companies.